phpsu/ShellCommandBuilder/README.md

 // the same would work with `createCommandSubstition` resulting in something like this $(command ...)
         ->createProcessSubstition()
         ->createCommand('ls')
-// currently combining short-options has to be done manually, this might change in the future
+// currently combining short-options has to be done manually, although it could change in the future
-// but doing it like this will always be possible, since its impossible to evaluate the correctness
+// but doing it like this will always be possible, since it's impossible to evaluate the correctness
-// without having the man-page of all commands available
+// without having the man-page of all the commands available
         ->addShortOption('1ARSsD')
         ->addToBuilder()
         ->pipe(